omiras/shoppingapp-students-crud/README.md

 Can you add this product?
 Why not?
 What could you do in your client application?
 What are you going to tell Bob?

 ## BONUS Requirement
-Implement now the DELETE functionality.
+Implement now the delete functionality.

 The endpoint to remove a product is: